 When r/smarthome and r/HomeAutomation users are asked which smart plug to buy, the Kasa EP25 comes up more than any other — and by a wide margin.
 The answer is usually "EP25, end of discussion."
 It's compact enough not to block the second outlet, supports Matter so it works with Alexa, Google Home, Apple HomeKit, and Samsung SmartThings natively, and its 14,000+ Amazon reviews maintain a consistent 4.7-star rating over multiple years.

 What Reddit values most about the EP25 isn't its specs — it's the fact that it simply doesn't fail.
 Connectivity is stable, the Kasa app has reliable scheduling, and the Matter certification means you're not locked into one ecosystem.
-For a 4-pack at roughly $10 per plug, the community consensus is unanimous: start here.
+For a 4-pack at great value per plug, the community consensus is unanimous: start here.

 If you're building out a full smart home setup, we recommend pairing these with smart bulbs and LED strips — the EP25 makes any existing lamp voice-controllable without replacing the bulb itself, and the combination is what Reddit's home automation community calls the "no-hub starter kit."